-- Stretch both sides of a muscle group to maintain muscle balance.
-For walking and running, stretch the following muscle groups in pairs: Quadriceps and Hamstrings (front and back of the upper leg), Glutes and Hip Flexors (front and back of hips), and Calves and Shins (lower part of the leg).
+For walking and running, try stretching the following muscle groups in pairs: Quadriceps and Hamstrings (front and back of the upper leg), Glutes and Hip Flexors (front and back of hips), and Calves and Shins (lower part of the leg).

-- Ease into the stretch.
-Stretch to the point you feel tension but not pain.
+During static stretches, you should be holding the position.
+When getting into a stretch, you should ease into it to the point where you can feel that there's tension in the muscle, but not so much that it's painful.
 If the stretch hurts, stop as you could potentially rip a muscle by stretching too fast or too far.